 There are three listings of panel members: (1) general; (2) those with experience in habeas litigation who take appointments in 2254 and 2255 matters; and (3) highly experienced, those who are qualified to accept appointments in complicated and extensive matters, including cases with voluminous records and complex legal issues.
-Work on appeals is at the \$129 CJA rate.
+Work on appeals is at the \$164 CJA rate.
 Please see Judiciary Policies and Procedures Chapter VII for more information on what is and is not reimbursable.

-If you wish to be considered for a three-year term on the CJA Appellate Panel, you must complete and submit the attached Application, Professional Experience Inquiry Authorization and Waiver, and Acknowledgment Form.
-Along with these completed forms, you must also submit a copy of your most recently filed non-Anders opening brief for a Central District CJA Appellate Panel appointed case.
+If you wish to be considered for a three-year term, you must complete and submit the attached Application, Professional Experience Inquiry Authorization and Waiver, and Acknowledgment Form.
+Along with these completed forms, you must also submit a copy of your most recently filed non-Anders opening brief in any appellate jurisdiction.
 You may use additional pages to provide requested information, if desired.
+For your reference, a set of Procedures is also attached (and need not be returned with your submission).

-You may submit the required materials via email as PDF attachments, to Mariah Ogden (Mariah\Ogden@fd.org).
-Alternatively, you may mail a printout of the materials to our office at the address above, marked to Ms. Ogden's attention.
-Whichever method you use, your submission is due by the close of business on January 31, 2017.
-If it is not received by then, you will not be considered for the 2017 term.
-(You will still be able to apply during any following application period.).
-Alternatively, you may mail a printout of the materials to our office at the address above, marked to Ms. Ogden's attention, which must be received by January 31, 2017.
+You may submit the required materials via email as PDF attachments, to Jessica Ruvalcaba (Jessica\Ruvalcaba@fd.org).
+Alternatively, you may mail a printout of the materials to our office at the address above, marked to Jessica's attention.
+Whichever method you use, your submission is due by the close of business on January 31, 2024.
+If your application materials are not received by then, you will not be considered for the 2024 term.
+(You will still be able to apply during any following application period.)